OleHolmNielsen/ITwiki/docs/Lenovo_SD665_V3.rst

   ./mlnxofedinstall --without-fw-update

+**Notices**:

+* On Redhat and SLES distributions with errata kernel installed there is no need to use the ``mlnx_add_kernel_support.sh`` script.
+  The regular installation can be performed and weak-updates mechanism will create symbolic links to the MLNX_OFED kernel modules.
-**Notice:** OFED_ software includes kernel modules for the running kernel, and these must be rebuilt if the kernel is upgraded!
+* OFED_ software includes kernel modules for the running kernel, and these must be rebuilt if the kernel is upgraded!

 Installation instructions are in the *User Manual* from the `Mellanox documentation <https://docs.nvidia.com/networking/software/adapter-software/index.html#linux>`_.